jagotu/BACIL/thesis_text/thesis_text.md

 ![alt](parseraccess_bad.svg)

 That definitely contains more than just a constant.
-Using `CompilerAsserts.partialEvaluationConstant` and checking the errors (enabled with `--engine.CompilationFailureAction=Print`) leads us to the following code where the first expression is a constant and the second isn't:
+Using `CompilerAsserts.partialEvaluationConstant` and checking the errors (enabled with `--engine.CompilationFailureAction=Print`) leads us to the following code where the first expression is a constant and the second isn't (at first sight there are 3 statements, multiple expressions, if the reader thinks a bit they can figure it out, but why not help them bit more, e.g. with a marker comment in the code or better explanation):

 ```Java
 CLITypeDefTableRow row = method.getComponent().getTableHeads().getTypeDefTableHead();